DamonHu/DDLoggerSwift/README.md

 ## V. Other instructions

-1. For the convenience of viewing, it is divided into three types: normal, warning and error.
+1. For the convenience of viewing, it is divided into three types: info, warning and error.
 It corresponds to three different colors for easy viewing.
 2. Click the corresponding cell to copy the output log directly to the system clipboard.
 3. Share the system share that is called.
 Which software you can share depends on which software is installed on your phone.